mshirr3/L2_modul/README.md

 import { DateManager } from 'date-managing'

-To get an idea of how to use this module, check out the testApp under the Test catalogue.
+To get an idea of how to use this module, check out the testApp under the test catalogue.